e200/MakeAccessible/readme.md

 ## Usage

-You can read whitch problem we solve [here](https://github.com/e200).
+You can read witch problem we solve [here](https://github.com/e200).

 ## Best practices